lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 The cost is a number between 0 and 255, with zero (the default) implying free, and less preferred ports being assigned a higher cost.
 Multiple ports can be assigned the same cost, in which case once failover has happened to cost N, then all uplink ports with cost N will be used for load spreading of the management traffic.

-Furthermore, one can set [network.download.max.cost](CONFIG-PROPERTIES.md) to a number N if is is acceptable for EVE to perform (potentially large) downloads of content and images when having failed over to uplink ports with cost N.
+Furthermore, one can set [network.download.max.cost](CONFIG-PROPERTIES.md) to a number N if it is acceptable for EVE to perform (potentially large) downloads of content and images when having failed over to uplink ports with cost N.

 The cost is new and will replace the free/freeUplink way to specify two levels of cost (free or paid).
 For compatibility reasons EVE will look at freeUplink for the SystemAdapter and PhysicalIO so that the free/paid distinction still works until the cost parameter is used by all the controller.